tsteindl/clockify-timeular/README.md

 - pomodoro
 - more features (tags?)
+- adapt features from timeular
+    - only register task after one minute has passed
 - auto generate files in appdata
 - improve user interaction for updating tasks (maybe like in timeular)
 - "what are you working on"